SiriAlekhya/JS_Guess-the-number-game/README.md

 ## Project Details

-- The game initializes with a random secret number and a starting score of 5.
+- The game initializes with a random secret number and a starting score of 5.\n
-- User input is validated, and feedback messages are displayed.
+- User input is validated, and feedback messages are displayed.\n
-- The game dynamically updates the background color and width of the displayed number based on user interaction.
+- The game dynamically updates the background color and width of the displayed number based on user interaction.\n
 - Highscore is tracked and updated as the user achieves a new highscore.